Porsche 911 Review & Prices

 MPG, emissions and tax

-The Porsche 911 is available in numerous states of tune and you can choose from manual or automatic, rear- or four-wheel drive.
+The Porsche 911 is usually available in numerous states of tune and you can choose from manual or automatic, rear- or four-wheel drive.
+However, for now you only get two choices - the regular 911 Carrera and the Carrera S fitted with the T-Hybrid system.

 You’ll not be disappointed with the basic 911 Carrera.
-Its 3.0-litre flat-six engine produces 385hp, gets from 0-62mph in 4.2 seconds and hits a top speed of 182mph flat out.
-It’s plenty quick enough for the road but returns an official fuel economy figure of up to 27.4mpg – not at all bad for a car with this performance – although road tax is pretty expensive because of the high emissions.
+Its 3.0-litre flat-six engine produces 394hp, gets from 0-62mph in 4.1 seconds and hits a top speed of 182mph flat out.
+It’s plenty quick enough for the road but returns an official fuel economy figure of up to 28mpg – not at all bad for a car with this performance – although road tax is pretty expensive because of the high emissions.

 More interested in visceral thrills?
-Then you’ll want to have a look at the 510hp GT3 or 525hp GT3 RS.
+Then you’ll want to have a look at the 510hp GT3 or 525hp GT3 RS - not yet available in this facelifted model range, but still worth a mention.
 Unlike the rest of the range, the GT3 models do without turbochargers so you have to work their screaming engines hard to get the best from them, although with 0-62mph taking 3.4 seconds (GT3) or 3.2 seconds (GT3 RS), you wouldn’t call them slow.

 Safety and security